Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 • ✅ Similar GI profile to both

 Bottom line: All three have similar GI side effects.
-Retatrutide's dysesthesia is unique trade-off for highest weight loss.
+Retatrutide's dysesthesia is the unique trade-off for highest weight loss.
+The 11.3% discontinuation in TRIUMPH-1 suggests real-world tolerability may be better than TRIUMPH-4's 18.2% initially implied.

 Long-Term Safety: What We Know and Don't Know